mplesser/azcam/docs/index.md

    plot
 ```

-The *utility* commands are intended to be used only with other *azcam* code.
+The *utility* commands are intended to be used only within other *azcam* code.
 ```eval_rst
 .. toctree::
    :maxdepth: 1